 Data protection laws in certain jurisdictions differentiates between the data controller and data processor of information.
 In the case of the Platform the Customer is the data controller and Axonify is the data processor.

 Each Customer has a data residency choice to make when the account is established.
-Currently they can select to have data stored in the US region or in the EU region (Ireland & Germany).
+Currently they can select to have data stored in the US region or in the EU region (Belgium with back-up in the Netherlands).

 While the data will be stored as chosen by each Customer based on the above, Axonify personnel may access the data from other locations outside of the specified region.
 The data will continue to reside in the region selected by the Customer.